How to Renew a Work Visa in Japan (2026 Guide)

 5. Special Notes for 2026 Updates

-2. Organize your papers and ensure translations where necessary (Japanese preferred).
+2. Organize papers and translations (Japanese preferred).

 3. Visit your local immigration office in person.

-4. Submit the application and pay the renewal fee.
+4. Submit application and pay the fee.

-6. Wait for a decision (typically 2–4 weeks, but can vary).
+6. Wait for a decision (usually 2–4 weeks, but can vary).

 7. Common Renewal Outcomes